Winspear Expansion Project

 The Francis Winspear Centre for Music is seeking to fulfill the City’s original requirements for the land and serve long-term needs identified by the community.
 What was a surface parking lot is being transformed into a 41,000 square feet of mixed-use new cultural space that integrates immersive art experiences with practical commercial uses.

-The Winspear Project will feature a 550-seat flex-use midsize acoustic hall, childcare centre, underground and surface-level parking, multifunctional spaces, and commercial space.
-This project will become the home base for the community programming offered through the Tommy Banks Centre and allow increased capacity for programming, outreach, and partnership with sister arts organizations and business partners.
+The Winspear Project will feature a 550-seat flex-use midsize acoustic hall, community gathering space, additional studio and classroom spaces, underground parking, and more.
+This project will become the home base for the community programming offered through the Tommy Banks Centre, and will allow increased capacity for programming, outreach, and connections with community partners.

-Tommy Banks believed in the power of music to bind the community together.
-We wholeheartedly embrace his vision… and hope you will too!
+Tommy Banks believed in the power of music to bind community together.
+We wholeheartedly embrace his vision … and hope you will too!

 Frequently Asked Questions

-The Winspear Project fulfills the City’s original requirements for the land and serves long-term needs identified by the community.
-What is now a surface parking lot on 97 Street between 102 and 102a Avenues will be transformed into 41,000 square feet of mixed-use new cultural space that integrates immersive arts experiences with practical commercial uses.
+The Winspear Project fulfills the City's original requirements for the land and serves long-term needs identified by the community.
+The parking lot on 97 Street between 102 and 102a Avenues is transforming into 41,000 square feet of mixed-use new cultural space that integrates immersive art experiences with practical commercial uses.

-The Winspear Project features a 550-seat flex-use midsize acoustic hall, childcare centre, an outdoor terrace adjacent to a small café, an underground and at grade parkade and will see existing areas transformed into multifunctional spaces.
+The Winspear Project features a 550-seat flex-use midsize acoustic hall, community gathering space, additional studio and classroom spaces, underground parking, and more.
 This project will become the home base for the community programming offered through the Tommy Banks Centre for Musical Creativity and allow increased capacity for partnership with community and arts organizations.